ZengruiHan/ZengruiHan.github.io/_pages/about.md

 - I’m a fifth year Ph.D. student at the Department of Mathematics of Rutgers University, working under <a href="https://sites.math.rutgers.edu/~borisov/">Professor Lev Borisov</a>.
 I obtained my bachelor's degree from University of Science and Technology of China (USTC) in 2020.

 - My main research interest is Algebraic Geometry, especially mirror symmetry and related areas.
 Currently I'm interested in the following two kinds of questions:
   - Toric mirror symmetry.
-For example, understanding derived equivalence between different crepant resolutions of affine toric Gorenstein singularities (categorification of GKZ systems), unification of different combinatorial mirror constructions (Batyrev-Borisov and Berglund-Hübsch-Krawitz), etc.
+For example, understanding derived equivalence between different crepant resolutions of affine toric Gorenstein singularities (categorification of GKZ systems), unification of different combinatorial mirror constructions (Batyrev-Borisov and Berglund-Hübsch-Krawitz), relations to tropical geometry, etc.
   - Homological Projective Duality.
 For example, explicit constructions of the HP duals of some specific varieties.